 What Lies Beneath ...

 When the Rye Arts Center invited me last Fall to exhibit at their January 2020 Show, Paperworks, I was excited!
 Besides my other wall works, I proposed an installation.
 Several sketches and models later, it became an "immersive" experience, complete with lights and sounds.
-A first for me.

 The purpose of the installation was twofold - 1.
 To provide an immersive space that allows the viewer to pause and connect with nature at a deeper level, while appreciating its fragility; and 2.
 To showcase beautiful, sustainable hand-made papers from around the world.